Here are the instructions to develop a new task.

 type: io.kestra.plugin.templates.ReverseString

-format: "{{ outputs.previousTask.name }}"
+string: "{{ outputs.previousTask.name }}"

 You can declare as many properties as you want.
-All of these will be filled by Kestra executors.

-You can use any serializable by Jackson for your properties (ex: Double, boolean, ...).
+You can use any serializable types by Jackson for your properties (ex: Double, boolean, ...).
 You can create any class as long as the class is Serializable.

 Properties validation